paslanpatir/paslanpatir/README.md

 Hi,

 It's Pelin.
-I'm a data & research enthusiast.
+I'm a data science & research enthusiast.
 I like data wrangling and modeling as much as presenting my work to others.
 I can discuss almost any topics.
 Can we use a basic ann as an alternative to subsampling?
 What would be the pros and cons if we simply ensemble two linear and nonlinear models?